grafana/beyla/docs/sources/setup/kubernetes.md

             add:
               - SYS_ADMIN     # <-- Important.
 Required for most eBPF probes to function correctly.
               - SYS_PTRACE    # <-- Important.
 Allows Beyla to access the container namespaces and inspect executables.
+              - NET_RAW       # <-- Important.
+Allows Beyla to use socket filters for http requests.
               #- SYS_RESOURCE # <-- pre 5.11 only.
 Allows Beyla to increase the amount of locked memory.
         volumeMounts:
         - name: var-run-beyla